-IB Economics HL A/B
+IB Economics HL A/B 0

-04-206-H-050-11 (11A) SOC378/379

-04-206-H-050-21 (11B)

-04-206-H-050-12 (12A) SOC478/479

-04-206-H-050-22 (12B)

-Open to 11-12 2 credits
+04-206-H-050-11 (11A) 04-206-H-050-21 (11B) SOC378/379 04-206-H-050-12 (12A) SOC478/479 04-206-H-050-22 (12B) Open to 11-12 2 credits ID Economics III is a two year on ureo providing students with all of t

-IB Economics HL is a two-year course providing students with all of the SL instruction as well as some additional topics (e.g, Theory of the Firm, Market Structures, the Phillips Curve, Absolute and Comparative advantage, the implications of and solutions to a persistent current account deficit/surplus, the Marshall-Lerner Condition, trade creation/diversion, the Terms of Trade).
-A mathematical component (e.g., supply and demand as linear equations, calculating the effects of government intervention, the Keynesian Multiplier, calculating nominal vs. real values, calculating GEP growth, calculating inflation/unemployment from a set of data, constructing a weighted price index, calculating marginal and average tax rates) is also included.
+IB Economics HL is a two-year course providing students with all of SL instruction as well as some additional topics (e.g., Theory of the Fir Market Structures, the Phillips Curve, Absolute and Comparat advantage, the implications of and solutions to a persistent curri account deficit/surplus, the Marshall-Lerner Condition, tra creation/diversion, the Terms of Trade).
+A mathematical compone (e.g., supply and demand as linear equations, calculating the effects government intervention, the Keynesian Multiplier, calculating nominal real values, calculating GEP growth, calculating inflation/unemployme from a set of data, constructing a weighted price index, calculating marginal and average tax rates) is also included.
 There is an additional exam over the HL Extension topics and the mathematical component which is externally moderated, as are the others.

-Contemporary Affairs SOC315
+Contemporary Affairs 🕚 SOC315

 04-156-G-050-10

 Contemporary Affairs SOC802

 Individualized Contemporary Affairs SOC082

 04-156-S-050-00

 Open to 11 1 credit

 Students will study current world events and issues from the United States' perspective.
 Students will critically analyze background information and events leading to the event/issue and will also consider the geographic influences and multiple perspectives impacting the event/issue.
 Students will engage in discussions and generate possible outcomes/solutions regarding current world events/issues.
 The course will have a unit on careers related to social studies.
-Students will engage in the standards of the Iowa Core Curriculum.
+Students will engage in the standards of the lowa Core Curriculum.

+Geography [◊]

+SOC325

+04-001-G-050-00

-Geography SOC325
+Geography SOC803

-Geography Individualized Geography SOC803 SOC083
+Individualized Geography SOC083

-04-001-S-050-00 300003
+04-001-S-050-00

 Open to 10-11-12 1 credit

-Open to 10-11-12 1 credit The Geography credit can be satisfied by taking AP, WCSD Pre-IB Adv.
-World History or IB World History-Graduating Class of 2022 and beyond.
+The Geography credit can be satisfied by ta aking AP, WCSD

+Pre-IB Adv.
+World History or IB World History-Graduating

+Class of 2022 and beyond.

-This course is designed to help students better understand our constantly changing and complex world through the study of geography.
+This course is designed to help students better constantly changing and complex world through

+constantly changing and complex world through the study of geography.
 The course will study geography from the physical, political, and cultural perspective through the five basic geographical themes of location, place, human-environment interaction, movement, and region.
 The course should compare and contrast these themes across all continents.
 Special emphasis will be placed on geographical skills, and geographic literacy (locating countries, capitals, & physical features of the world) as well as global, human issues in a contemporary world.